What is Delirium?

 Delirium is a type of confusion that occurs suddenly and without warning.
 When people have delirium, they may have trouble focusing or paying attention.
 They also may feel groggy and drowsy, or act or say things out of character.
 Delirium can be a warning signal that someone is not feeling well.

 It’s important to recognize delirium because it may signal an underlying problem.
 An infection may be starting, like a urinary tract infection, or something else that needs medical attention.
 It is important to seek help when you notice these signs.

-Delirium risk factors
+What are Delirium risk factors?

 Certain factors increase the risk of experiencing delirium.
 Any decline in thinking or memory increases the risk of delirium.
 People who have multiple chronic illnesses, like diabetes and sleep apnea, are at a higher risk.
 Older adults with dementia are at a higher risk, but it can affect people of all ages.
 Some children also experience delirium during critical illness and when waking up from anesthesia.

 What are the signs and symptoms of delirium?

 People who develop delirium may act abnormally and feel more drowsy or sleepy than usual.
 They have trouble focusing or are easily distracted.
 They may ask you to repeat what you said multiple times or appear not to have heard you.